QAEZZ/TargetFinder2000/README.md

 *Fun* ~~cringey ass~~ *ASCII art included...*

-*Please file an Issue on the `Issues` tab if you find any bugs along with the version you installed and your OS*
+*Please DM me on Instagram, @russian.devv: If you find any bugs along with the version you installed and your OS*